A Message to NPSIA Applicants Regarding COVID-19

 For next year (and 2022) applicants, our GPA calculation for the last two years–a key metric in our selection process–will take into account the disruption that is taking place this semester and, if need be, next Fall’s semester too.
 For instance, our admission assessment will not penalize students who get PASS grades as a result of COVID-19.
 Reference letters that speak to academic performance will also play a role in admission consideration.

-Please note, however, that any other condition of admission–for instance introductory Economics–remain in place, as they are crucial to your success in the program.
+Please note, however, that any other conditions of admission remain in place, as they are crucial to your success in the program.

 If you have questions, please get in touch.
 Our office can be reached by email at firstname.lastname@example.org.